“Aggressive Drug Possession Attorneys Protecting Your Legal Rights”

 Contact a Highly Skilled Memphis Drug Possession Defense Attorney for Help Now

 A charge of “simple” drug possession is anything but simple.
 A conviction can result in serious consequences and a stigma that can follow the individual’s reputation for years to come.
 Before accepting the prosecution’s plea offer or entering a plea of guilty, discuss your case with one of the firm’s highly seasoned Tennessee criminal defense lawyers.
 You may have certain legal defenses available that will reduce your charges or have them eliminated entirely.
-Contact Douglass & Runger, Attorneys at Law, today by calling (901) 388-5805.
+Contact Douglass & Runger, PLLC, Attorneys at Law, today by calling (901) 388-5805.